Train and Arm Employees with the Tools to Stave Off Privacy Theft

 How do we protect patient information?

-- What is our incident response plan to cyber threats and breaches?
+- What is our incident response plan to cyber threats, breaches, and/or privacy theft?

 Employees must learn to be more diligent and less trusting.